How to Subtract Fractions

 Learning how to subtract fractions is easier than math students might expect it to be. outline2design

-Subtracting fractions is simple — almost as simple as multiplying fractions — but the process of subtraction is different depending on whether the denominators, or bottom numbers, of the two fractions are the same.
+Anyone can learn how to subtract fractions.
+It's about as simple as multiplying fractions, but the process of subtraction is different depending on whether the two fractions' denominators, or bottom numbers, are the same.

 Advertisement